 To minimize credit risk, the Fund adheres to the limits set by the regulator on different categories of investments and also on the exposure limits set for each bank where it makes placements of funds.
-The limits are in line with the Social Security Schemes Investment Guidelines, 2022 issued by the Bank of Tanzania.
+The limits are in line with the Social Security Schemes Investment Guidelines, 2021 issued by the Bank of Tanzania.
 Current accounts are also held with the approved banks.
 For the contribution's receivable, the set period for receipt are 30 days after the month end which is set by the regulations.
 Follow ups are done when the contributions are not received in time as these are monitored on a monthly basis.

-The following table shows Investment Categories and Limits as prescribed in "The Social Security Schemes Investment Guidelines, 2022":
+The following table shows Investment Categories and Limits as prescribed in "The Social Security Schemes Investment Guidelines, 2021:

-Investment Category Investment limit as a percentage of Total Investment Portfolio Cash and Demand Deposit in Banks and Financial Institutions 5 Government Securities (Treasury Bills, Treasury Bonds) 20 -100 Direct Loans to the Government 10 Commercial Paper, Promissory Notes and Corporate Bonds .
-20 Unlisted Corporate Debt 5 Real Estate 30 Real Estate - Non-Income Earning Property 5 Ordinary and Preference Shares 20 Unquoted Equity 5 Infrastructure Investments 25 Fixed Deposits, Time Deposits and Certificates of Deposits with Licensed Banks and Financial Institutions 35 Investment in Licensed Collective Investment Schemes 30 Guaranteed Fund - Supplementary schemes only 100 Others - subject to prior approval by the Bank 10
+Investment Category Investment limit as a percentage of Total Investment Portfolio Cash and Demand Deposit in Banks and Financial Institutions 5 Government Securities (Treasury Bills, Treasury Bonds) 20 -100 Direct Loans to the Government 10 Commercial Paper, Promissory Notes and Corporate Bonds 20 Unlisted Corporate Debt 5 Real Estate 30

+Investment Category Investment limit as a percentage of Total Investment Portfolio Real Estate - Non-Income Earning Property 5 Ordinary and Preference Shares 20 Infrastructure Investments 25 Fixed Deposits, Time Deposits and Certificates of Deposits with Licensed Banks and Financial Institutions 35 Investment in Licensed Collective Investment Schemes 30 Guaranteed Fund - Supplementary schemes only 100 Others - subject to prior approval by the Bank 10

-The table below represents the worst-case scenario of credit exposure, taking into account that there is no any collateral held.
+The Table below represents the worst-case scenario of credit exposure, considering that there is no any collateral held.

-Maximum exposure to credit risk as at 30 June 2022
+Maximum exposure to credit risk as at 30 June 2024